 The City will also amend the Zoning Ordinance to clarify that transitional and supportive housing is permitted as a residential use in all zones and only subject to those restrictions that apply to other residential dwellings of the same type and in the same zone where multifamily and mixed uses are permitted, including nonresidential zones permitting multifamily uses pursuant to Government Code section 65651.
 Additionally, the City will modify procedures to allow group homes for seven or more persons to facilitate objectivity and approval certainty.
 Furthermore, the City will revise parking requirements for emergency shelters to be limited to parking for staff.
 The City will also amend the Zoning Ordinance to allow employee housing in compliance with Health and Safety Code section 17021.5.
+Lastly, the City will amend the City's definition of emergency shelter to include other interim interventions, including but not limited to, navigation centers, bridge housing, and respite or recuperative care.

+Implementing Agency: City of Lemon Grove.
 Funding Source: City General Fund, Project Applicants.
 Schedule: Amend the Zoning Ordinance by July 2024.
 Related Objectives: 2-3, 6-8.